Comprehensive Eye Exams

 - Whether your exam will temporarily affect your vision, and if you should arrange for someone to drive you home

 - Payment options

 You may also want to spend some time prior to your appointment writing down visual issues you are currently experiencing and your eye health history.

 Next Steps – Schedule Your Eye Appointment

 At Foulkes Vision, we pride ourselves on providing individualized, personable care.
 We look forward to arranging your appointment.
-Please call our Chicago office at 888-207-1404.
+Please call our office at 630-724-1400.